coursera/courier/index.md

 #### Why Courier?

-Courier is the only comprehensive schema based data system centered around JSON.
+Courier is the only comprehensive, schema based data system centered around JSON.
-Binary protocols, such as Protobuf, Thrift and MessagePack have proven that data schemas are an excellent way to sharing the structure of data messaged between multiple systems and programming languages.
+Binary protocols, such as Protobuf, Thrift and MessagePack have proven that data schemas are an excellent way to share the structure of data messaged between multiple systems and programming languages.
 For JSON, however, there are few systems available that take this schema driven approach.
 Json-schema aims to satisfy the needs of dynamically programming languages and lacks the type